 The City is a municipal water supply agency within the Upper Russian River Watershed.
-The City provides water service to about 99 percent of the City limits through 5,030 active water service accounts, including residential, commercial, and institutional accounts, and maintains emergency service intertie agreements with Millview, Willow County Water District, and Redwood Valley County Water District.
-The City's water service area is roughly 3,000 acres or 4.7 square miles in size, with a population of approximately 16,000 persons.
-According to the Ukiah Municipal Service Review and Sphere of Influence Update, the City's water supply facilities and infrastructure are in good working order.
-The City's water supply facilities are in good working order.
+The City provides water service to about 99 percent of the City limits through 5,030 active water service accounts, including residential, commercial, and institutional accounts, and maintains emergency service intertie agreements with Millview, Willow County Water District, and Redwood Valley County Water District.113 The City's water service area is roughly 3,000 acres or 4.7 square miles in size, with a population of approximately 16,000 persons.
+According to the Ukiah Municipal Service Review and Sphere of Influence Update, the City's water supply facilities and infrastructure are in good working order.114